rodchristiansen/Profiles/README.md

 	plutil -convert binary1 /path/to/Profile.mobileconfig
 	plutil -convert xml1 /path/to/Profile.mobileconfig

+## Validate a plist or mobile config
+Checks all the opening and closing dict, arrays, etc and other formatting errors in plists.

+	plutil -lint /path/to/Profile.plist

 # MasterProfileTemplate.mobileconfig

 In my struggles to understand and deploy profiles in the past few months led me to create a master template that is clear to understand and reproducible for many different system and application settings.